thefence/resume/mattsw-resume-2018.md

 ----

-Site Reliability Engineer with twelve years of experience in Windows Server infrastructure planning, design, and implementation.
+I am a Senior Site Reliability Engineer with thirteen years of experience in Windows Server infrastructure planning, design, and implementation.
 I have mastered the fundamentals of infrastructure capacity planning, scalable service design, SaaS service health monitoring, and sustained engineering.
-Several colleagues have stated that my technical writing and systems documentation is of the highest quality and accuracy.
+Several of my colleagues and mentors have stated that my technical writing and systems documentation is of the highest quality and accuracy.

 ----